 When starting a detox, some people may find their symptoms worsen, but this is a reaction to the sudden change in your system and should gradually improve over time.

-By doing this, you can give your liver, kidneys, skin, and lungs more of a break, as years of toxins can become overwhelming to these organs as toxins can be trapped in the cells, and this can be an accumulation of bad habits and create a build-up of waste products.
+By doing this, you can give your liver, kidneys, skin, and lungs more of a break, as years of toxins can become overwhelming to these organs as toxins can be trapped in the cells, and this can be an accumulation of bad habits and create a build-up of waste products (if you want to find some supplements to support your liver, read here).

 It can also be used to cut out any caffeine, sugar, and carbs in your body, as these can be both addictive and harmful when used in high amounts over a long period.
 Still, like giving up any habit, you may notice headaches or nausea when you start.